SathyaBhat/sathyabh.at/content/covid-recovery.md

 ### Recovery

-In my last post, I posted about [picking up COVID](https://sathyabh.at/2022/12/08/covid-positive/).
-Thankfully a couple of days after my previous post, I recovered from COVID.
+In my last post, I talked about [picking up COVID](https://sathyabh.at/2022/12/08/covid-positive/).
+Thankfully a couple of days after my previous post, I have recovered from COVID.
 That said, I was still quarantining and masking up indoors so to prevent Jo from getting COVID.
 We were in separate rooms, with different bathrooms, and I stayed in my room.
 Sadly, all the precautions were not enough, as she picked up COVID as well, undoubtedly from me.

 Both of us had similar symptoms: